 The workers are determined to resist ABI’s concessions demands.
 But the United Steelworkers (USW) has not lifted a finger to mobilize the working class in Quebec, across Canada and internationally in the ABI workers’ defence or to make their struggle a rallying point for opposition to the big business assault on jobs, wages and working conditions.

 On the contrary, the union has repeatedly signalled its readiness to make concessions.
-Soon after the lockout began, USW Local 9700 President Clément Masse said the union had agreed in principal to the replacement of the current defined benefit pension plan with an exclusively worker-funded one, and was prepared to accept modifications to seniority rights.
+Soon after the lockout began, USW Local 9700 President Clément Masse said the union had agreed in principle to the replacement of the current defined benefit pension plan with an exclusively worker-funded one, and was prepared to accept modifications to seniority rights.
 Only, complained Masse, management’s proposals for allocating jobs solely based on “skills” and “performance” went too far.

 Now the USW has launched talks with the company, with Lucien Bouchard, a former Parti Quebecois (PQ) premier of Quebec and notorious defender of big business interests, serving as mediator.